Balance Exercises

 Leaning Down on Elbow

 Lean down on to right elbow then push back up to center.
 Lean down on left elbow then push back up to center.
-Repeat 10 times.
+Repeat as able.

 Balance Exercises Leaning to Right